fawazshabir/fawaz-portfolio/README.md

 # 👨‍🔧 Fawaz's Engineering Portfolio

-Welcome!
-I'm Fawaz, an engineering enthusiast focused on embedded systems, PCB design, and communication systems.
+Hi, I'm an engineering enthusiast focused on embedded systems, PCB design, and communication systems.
 This is my portfolio of hands-on hardware and software projects.

 ## 🔩 Projects